Please take some time to read our Zen FAQ (Zen Frequently Asked Questions) that answers the most common questions related to Zen Buddhism.

 Zen is beyond religion, so the choice is entirely up to you.
 Some Christians priests and nuns practice zazen on a daily basis.

-Practice Zazen, here and now.
-Ideally, find a zen dojo where you can practice with a Master that will guide you, particularly in the beginning.
+Practice meditation, here and now.
+Ideally, find a zen place where you can practice with a Master that will guide you, particularly in the beginning.

-What is the Zen view point on sexuality?
+What is the Buddhism view point on sexuality?

 Sexuality is a part of life.
 Denying sexuality is denying humanity.
 Avoiding sexual misconduct and attachment to sex will lead you to develop a strong sexual ethic, automatically, naturally.

-What is the Zen view point on desires and ambition?
+What is the Buddhist view point on desires and ambition?

 Desires, like sexuality, are an integral part of human nature, we could not live without desires.
 People without ambition, desire, aspiration or goals are like wandering ghosts.
 The Buddha never said we must suppress or eradicate desires, but stated that we must suppress attachment to desires.
 Desires and ambition should not become a prison, and we should not become its slave.